Black powder residue is corrosive and hygroscopic. Clean as soon as practical after use.

 If you do not have a removable barrel, care must be taken to not damage the stock.
 I keep a scrap of leather in my cleaning kit to put on the nipples using the hammer to hold it down, making a seal.
 This keeps the soapy water in the barrel instead of your activity pumping it out over the wood and onto the ground.
 Another good alternative is a nipple with a plastic tube attached.

-Personally, I have used dishwashing detergent in a strong solution for years, but recently changed to Murphey’s Oil Soap.
+Personally, I have used dishwashing detergent in a strong solution for years, but recently changed to Murphey's Oil Soap.
 It may be better but certainly is no worse.
-Moose milk is highly thought of in muzzleloading circles and there are almost as many recipes as authors, but most call for Murphey’s Oil Soap.
+Moose milk is highly thought of in muzzleloading circles and there are almost as many recipes as authors, but most call for either Murphey*;s Oil Soap or Ballistol, both being water soluble oils.
 Some experts advise plain water.

 If you have a removable barrel, remove it from the stock; put the breech in a small bucket of soapy water.
 Scrub vigorously with the brass brush, then with a cleaning patch.
 You will pump plenty of water.
 Careful or you will get a slosh of black water out of the muzzle all over your best shirt.